Oosterscheldekering: Surge barrier

 On 4 October 1986, Queen Beatrix officially opened the dam for use by saying the well-known words: "De stormvloedkering is gesloten.
 De Deltawerken zijn voltooid.
 Zeeland is veilig."
 (The flood barrier is closed.
 The Delta Works are completed.
 Zeeland is safe.)

-At the artificial island Neeltje-Jans, at one end of the barrier, a plaque is installed with the words: "Hier gaan over het tij, de maan, de wind en wij" ("Here the tide is ruled by the moon, the wind and us").
+At the artificial island Neeltje-Jans, at one end of the barrier, a plaque is installed with the words: "Hier gaan over het tij, de maan, de wind en wij" ("Here, ruling of the tide of the sea, is done by the moon, the wind and we").

 Construction

 The Oosterscheldekering was the most difficult to build and most expensive part of the Delta works.
 Work on the dam took more than a decade.
 It was constructed by a consortium of contractors comprising Ballast Nedam, Boskalis Westminster, Baggermaatschappij Breejenhout, Hollandse Aanneming Maatschappij, Hollandse Beton Maatschappij, Van Oord-Utrecht, Stevin Baggeren, Stevin Beton en Waterbouw, Adriaan Volker Baggermaatschappij, Adriaan Volker Beton en Waterbouw and Aannemerscombinatie Zinkwerken.
 Construction started in April 1976 and was completed in June 1986.
 The road over the dam was ready for use in November 1987.

-The road was opened by the former queen, Princess Juliana on 5 November 1987, exactly 457 years after the St Felix Day's flood of 1530, which had washed away a large chunk of Zeeland, upstream of the new barrier's position.
+The road was opened by Princess Juliana of the Netherlands on 5 November 1987, exactly 457 years after the St Felix Day's flood of 1530, which had washed away a large chunk of Zeeland, upstream of the new barrier's position.

 To facilitate the building, an artificial island, Neeltje-Jans, was created in the middle of the estuary.
 When the construction was finished, the island was rebuilt to be used as education centre for visitors and as a base for maintenance works.

-The dam is based on 65 concrete pillars with 62 steel doors, each 42 metres wide.
+The dam is based on 65 concrete pillars with 62 steel doors, each 42 meters wide.
 The parts were constructed in a dry dock.
 The area was flooded and a small fleet of special construction ships lifted the pillars and placed them in their final positions.
 Each pillar is between 35 and 38.75 metres high and weighs 18000 tonnes.
 The dam is designed to last more than 200 years.

 The Oosterscheldekering is sometimes referred to as the eighth Wonder of the World.
 It has been declared one of the modern Seven Wonders of the World by the American Society of Civil Engineers.